SatyaRaghuNandan/BigData-Interview-Prep/Meta/1091. Shortest Path in Binary Matrix/variant_1.md

+# // VARIANT: What happens if you have to return the path of a shortest path?

 You're exploring a **variant of Leetcode 1091 – Shortest Path in Binary Matrix**, where instead of returning just the **length of the shortest path**, you now need to **return the actual path**.

 ---